chemsex - A bag of drugs

 We fully understand your liberty to enjoy your life how you choose to and offer a judgement-free clinic to be tested and treated here in London.

-We have over 16 year’s experience providing a completely confidential and professional sexual health screening service.
+We have over 16 year of experience providing a completely confidential and professional sexual health screening service.

 If you are not sure if you have been at risk, then we offer a consultation to discuss the possible risks and whether screening would be appropriate.